 We were impressed by High Trees’ approach.
 Guided by the needs of the local community, they deliver and support a range of projects.
 Through their ‘Employment, Education and Training Support’ they offer Community Learning and accredited training courses, employment support, volunteering opportunities and work placements schemes.
 Another key strand of their work is ‘Community Engagement and Development’, where they nurture individuals and community groups, building their capacity and empowering them to take local action and develop advocacy skills.
 They also deliver ‘Children, Young People and Family Services’, where they work on the basis of early intervention, delivering youth clubs and forums, adventure play, well-being projects, mentoring and youth leadership.

 “I think Youth Club should be on more so that everyone can come together because Wednesdays everyone looks forward to on Tulse Hill.”
 Young Person Aged 14, Tulse Hill Estate

-Despite their successful approach, the team have struggled to gain support for capital development.
-With help from the Badur Foundation, High Trees have gained professional architect plans for the refurbishment of their community centre.
-This refurbishment would enable better use of the space to deliver vital support and services to local people.
-Gaining professional plans is an important first step towards achieving this goal and the Foundation will closely monitor progress.
+Despite their successful approach, the team struggled to gain support for capital development.
+With help from the Badur Foundation, High Trees gained professional architect plans for the refurbishment of their community centre.
+Gaining professional plans was an important first step, enabling the team to begin their fundraising journey to make the capital project a reality.
+After a challenging but successful period of fundraising, the Foundation provided further support towards the cost of the works.
+The Foundation continues to work with High Trees as the refurbishment takes place, which will enable better use of the space to deliver vital support and services to local people.